grey-fish/grey-fish.github.io/Natas/Level11.md

 // This is our Cookie
 ```

-<br/>Sending our newly created C as the Cookie reveals the password, see below image.
+<br/>Using Burp Repeater, send our newly created C as the Cookie, which reveals the password as seen below.

 ![Level11.1 Solution](./images/Level11.1_solution.png)